 To learn more about how we can put our philosophy of personal care to work for you, contact us online or by phone at 312-624-7645 to schedule an initial consultation.

-Shared residential custody — when a child splits his or her time between both parents — can be difficult.
-With respect to legal custody, however, many Illinois parents are able to share joint legal custody and work together while making child-related decisions.
+Shared parenting time — when a child splits his or her time between both parents — can be difficult.
+With respect to allocating decision-making, however, many Illinois parents are able to share joint decision-making and work together deciding what’s best for their children.
 Courts tend to prefer this arrangement, as there are many benefits, such as having a child growing up with two involved parents, as well as allowing parents to more easily put aside their differences and focus on the best interests of their child.

-Our attorneys understand that a joint legal custody relationship is not always possible, however.
-In fact, certain parents often want sole custody not for the best interest of their child, but rather to punish their spouse.
-Courts will weigh all factors, including a parent’s motivations for seeking sole custody, before deciding on any custody arrangement.
+Our attorneys understand that a joint decision-making arrangement is not always possible, however.
+In fact, certain parents often want sole decision-making not for the best interest of their child, but rather to punish their spouse.
+Courts will weigh all factors, including a parent’s motivations for seeking sole custody, before deciding on how to allocate decision-making responsibilities.

 Please contact our Chicago law office online today, or call 312-624-7645 to schedule your initial consultation.
 We look forward to learning about your situation and sharing how we can help.